 - cheddar cheese

-- flour (cornstarch, arrowroot or 1 cup cooked quinoa)
+- flour for thickening (cornstarch, arrowroot or 1 cup cooked quinoa)

 Sauté the onions and grated carrots in the butter until onions are transparent.

-Add milk or cream or cream cheese.
+Add milk or cream or cream cheese, if you use cream cheese you'll probably need to add more water to thin it.
 Cook over medium-low heat.
 Don't let it boil once you've added the dairy.

 Add salt and pepper - start with 1 tsp salt and 1/2 tsp pepper.
 Add more if you family likes more salt and pepper.